FixelAlgorithmsTeam/fixel/_posts/2020-04-05-fixel-zoneselector-2-user-guide.md

 [Fixel Zone Selector 2][98] is the 2nd generation of the [Fixel Zone Selector][97] family.
 This version adds the following features:

+ *	Updated Algorithm
+	We have tweaked the algorithm to produce higher quality mask where we started with the highest quality to begin with.
  *	Source Channel Selection
 	The user can select the source channel for the mask: `Luminosity`, `R`, `G`, `B` or `Saturation`.
 	This allows farther ability to pin point the area / tonal range to select.
  *	Luminosity Mask Contrast (Focus / Roll Off Smoothness)
 	Control the smoothness of the generated mask.
 Higher contrast means sharper boundaries (In tonal range) between selected and not selected tonal zones.
+ *	Auto Tone
+	Automatically stretches the mask to capture full dynamic range of mask.
  *	HTML Based UI
 	New UI for optimized and intuitive workflow build around *Adobe Photoshop*'s HTML Panel technology.
 	Unlike classic Plug In's [Fixel Zone Selector 2][98] can be used as a side panel with the image always available for peaking, zooming and panning.